 However, a key point to remember is avoid giving materialistic rewards like toys, candy, money, or extra time to watch TV.

-Instead, find another way to appreciate them for their good behaviors such as:
+Instead, find another way to appreciate them for their good behaviors:

 - Give a hug or a word of appreciation to motivate them